-The municipality has an approved Spatial Planning and Land Use management By-Law which was approved in 2015.
+The municipality has an approved Spatial Planning and Land Use management By-Law which was promulgated on the 19th of January 2016.
 The by-law will amongst other serves as guiding land use management for development application within the jurisdiction of TCLM.
-A wall to wall scheme has been developed to replace the old land use schemes.
-The municipality has established a tribunal to deal all categories of development applications.
+A wall to wall scheme has been developed to replace the old land use schemes, it was approved by council under council resolution A120/2018 and promulgated on the 28th of September 2018, under notice No. 119 of 2018.
+The department of corporative governance and Traditional Affairs (COGTA) have piloted an electronic system named ePGLUM and Thaba Chweu is one of the beneficiaries.
+The municipality is yet to set up the program officially and announce to the public that we are now receiving applications using this service.
+The municipality has established a tribunal to deal with category 2 development applications and a Land Development Officer who deal with Category 1 applications as preparations in implementing SPLUMA.